apostrophecms/apostrophe-external-notifications/README.md

   }
 ```

-> To get a Slack client ID and client secret, you need to [register a Slack "app" here](https://api.slack.com/apps?new_app=1).
+> To set this up in Slack, you need to [register a Slack "app" here](https://api.slack.com/apps?new_app=1).
 After copying that information, click "Incoming Webhooks," then be sure to turn them on.
 Now click "Add New Webhook to Workspace" and select the desired channel.
-Finally, copy and paste the resulting webhook URL into the `webhooks` configuration as shown above.
+Repeat for each channel you wish to notify.
+Finally, copy and paste the resulting webhook URLs into the `webhooks` configuration as shown above.

 ### Sending different events to different channels